 pkill command allows the use of extended regular expression patterns and other matching criteria.
 Instead of using PID, you can now kill applications by entering their process names.
 For example, to kill the Firefox browser, just run the command:

 As it matches a regular expression pattern, you can also enter a partial name of the process, such as:

 To avoid killing the wrong processes, you might want to do a “

 pgrep -l [process name]” to list the matching processes.

-Killall uses the process name as well instead of PID, and it kills all instance of the process with the same name.
-For example, if you are running multiple instances of Firefox browser, you can kill them all with the command:
+Killall uses the process name as well instead of PID, and it kills all instances of the process with the same name.
+For example, if you are running multiple instances of the Firefox browser, you can kill them all with the command:

 Image credit: Kill Bill (Gates)